blehman/datasciencecoursera/get_clean_data/assignment1/README.md

 #Explanation of process: run\_analysis.R

-NOTE: 1st set the working directory in R to the location where the data is located.
+1st: set the working directory in R to the location where the data is located.
 If you copy this repo, then use datasciencecoursera/get\_clean\_data/assignment1/data/

+2nd: ./run\_analysis.R

+note: below you can see an explanation of the process happening in run\_analysis.R
 ##test data
 pull in normalized data